Coinbene/API-CAPITAL-ACCOUNT-Documents/openapi-capital-account-rest-en.md

 10007 | The maximum amount of money withdrawn per time should not exceed {0}
 10008 | No asset allocation found
-10009 | temporarily unable to obtain a replenishment address 10007 | The maximum amount of money withdrawn per time should not exceed {0}
-10008 | No asset allocation found
+10009 | temporarily unable to obtain a replenishment address 13002 | No asset allocation found
-13002 | No asset allocation found